Relying solely on broad-based financial literacy schemes is ineffective for consumers and brokers, the chief executive of the FBAA has told ASIC.

 White’s ongoing discussions with ASIC forms part of a continual meet-and-greet he is having with the regulators to highlight the needs of the broking sector.
 Other discussion points with ASIC include the evolving needs in motor dealership vehicle finance.

-head has also met the Federal Shadow Financial Services Minister to talk through various lending and broker based issues and other matters relating to Lenders Mortgage Insurance.
+The FBAA head has also met the Federal Shadow Financial Services Minister to talk through various lending and broker based issues and other matters relating to Lenders Mortgage Insurance.

-has also said that meetings are planned between White and the new Assistant Treasurer to highlight areas needing completing and/or improving under the NCCP.
+The FBAA has also said that meetings are planned between White and the new Assistant Treasurer to highlight areas needing completing and/or improving under the NCCP.